cristiandeda/StudentCourseAllocation/README.md

 - project developed during the Object-Oriented Programming course in my second year at *University Politehnica of Bucharest*, *Faculty of Automatic Control and Computers*.

-- this projects implements a system for *managing* and *assigning* students to *optional university courses*.
+- this project implements a system for *managing* and *assigning* students to *optional university courses*.

 ### Description